Marquez607/ANY_LCD/README.md

 ANY_LCD is a general purpose abstraction layer for interfacing a microcontroller with a 1602 style LCD.
 This was meant to decouple the commonly used lcd 1602 logic layer from the IO implementation on your microcontroller.

-NOTE: this library should be usable on basically any microcontroller that interfaced with a 1602 Example MCUs I've used: \
+NOTE: this library should be usable on basically any microcontroller that's interfaced with a 1602 Example MCUs I've used: \
 TI TM4C123GH6PM \
 TI MSP432 \